MarthL/MarthL/README.md

 - 🌱 I’m currently learning **JAVA**

-- 👨‍💻 All of my projects are available here, a new portfolio is in progress
+- 👨‍💻 All of my projects are available [here](https://martinaubertin.tech)

 - 💬 Ask me about **React**